Code-Institute-Submissions/Trash-Tournaments/README.md

     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).
     + As a **site owner** I want an organized, intuitive navigation system across all pages.
     + As a **site owner** I want users to see input from people who have participated and their respective ranks.
-    + As a **site owner** I want to include information of upcoming tournaments with conversions for major time zones.
+    + As a **site owner** I want to include information of upcoming tournaments with a way to convert the schedule for any users time zone.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.

 ### What is needed now and in future?

 + What do they say they need?

     The Discord owners want an aesthetically pleasing and professional website to reinforce their ethos and give a concise but detailed description of everything the Discord has to offer.
-A section in the About page to contain player reviews of the Discord to provide reassurance that anyone, even a Bronze player can and has benefitted from the experience.
+There will be a player feedback section in the About page to provide reassurance that anyone, even a Bronze player can and has benefitted from the experience.
 This includes their rank, learning experience and their recommendation out of 10 which attracts new users and allows current users to be inspired and motivated by other’s experiences.

 + What do they actually need?

     The Discord owners could have their needs and more fulfilled by using a mobile first approach to a fully responsive website which would allow for easy navigation, use and no diminished experiences on all viewport sizes.
 Clear simplistically designed pages and sections to draw attention to all the features offered (About, Tournaments and FAQ/contact) which allows new users to become familiarized with the environment in use by the current players and encourage them to get involved.
 Within the Tournaments' section, display dates and times in the time zone GMT with a converter that allows all users to check when it is for them.
-Include a description for the type of tournament (regular, extra modes, training) to ensure users are receiving the correct information for where they wish to get involved.
+Include a description for the type of tournament (regular, extra modes, training) to ensure users are receiving the correct information should they wish to get involved.

 + What don’t they know they need?